-The costs to implement the Little Blackfoot River watershed actions are estimated by combining the costs of the five concept proposals, plus a 5% project management cost and a 15% engineering and oversight cost.
-As costs for individual projects within the watershed are mostly conceptual at this time, funding for individual projects within the watershed will be based on cost-effectiveness and cost benefit, rather than concepts proposal estimates.
+The costs to implement the Little Blackfoot River actions are estimated by combining the costs for the concept proposals plus additional funds due to the conceptual nature of project proposals and additional unknown costs associated with project implementation (e.g. engineering, permitting, fluctuating construction material costs, etc.).
+As costs for individual projects within the watershed are conceptual, funding individual projects within the watershed will be based on identified priorities, cost-effectiveness and cost benefit, rather than concept proposal estimates.

-A total cost of \$3.4 million is preliminary estimated to implement the proposed actions in the Little Blackfoot River watershed.
+A total cost of around \$3.75 million (increased by \$329,453 in 2018) is preliminary estimated to implement the proposed actions in the Little Blackfoot River watershed.